CIPH3R0/BashBunny/USB-PWNR -SLOW/readme.md

 #No discussion jet!

-#For faster or newer computers you can visit this link to download a version that is optimized for those applications.
+#For faster and newer computers you can visit this link to download a version that is optimized for those applications.
 # https://github.com/CIPH3R0/BashBunny/tree/master/USB-PWNR